 Below we walk you through the different types of C-sections, reasons why a C-section may be recommended, what you can expect during delivery, and much more.

 A C-section is the surgical delivery of a baby through incisions in the abdomen and uterus.
 There are three different types of C-sections, which are generally separated by level of risk or urgency.

-A scheduled C-section is planned well in advance of delivery day, usually because there is a known medical reason to do so.
+Typically, a planned C-section will be scheduled to take place around week 39 of pregnancy, usually because there is a known medical reason to do so.
 For example, if you have certain medical conditions like high blood pressure or heart issues, a scheduled C-section may be recommended to help make sure the delivery process is as safe as possible.
 Another reason for a scheduled C-section may be to help prevent sexually transmitted infections that can be passed on to the baby during a vaginal birth.

 But one of the most common reasons for a scheduled C-section is that a mother has delivered this way in the past.
 Although many mothers who’ve had a previous C-section try for a vaginal birth after a C-section (VBAC), many choose to schedule another C-section.

 Most C-sections are unplanned because the need for one doesn’t present itself until much closer to labor, or during it.

 In these cases, moms have been planning for a vaginal birth.
 But a few weeks, days or even hours before delivery, mom and their doctor decide that a C-section is the safest option.
 This kind of change can be disappointing and stressful, but rest assured that your care team will still do everything they can to make your birth experience match up to your birth plan.

 As you might expect, the difference between an unplanned Cesarean and an emergency Cesarean is urgency.
 Generally, this means there is an immediate safety concern for you or your baby, and immediate intervention is needed to keep you both as healthy and safe as possible.